andrewcooke/choochoo/README.md

   * Prepared / example training plans included
   * Simple, declarative library for defining your own plans
 * You can add data fields to the diary
-* You can extend the statistics calculation pipeline
+* You can extend various pipelines that are called during processing:
+  * Statistic pipeline to calculate new derived statistics (eg values over intervals)
+  * Diary pipeline to generate items for diplsay in the diary
+  * Activity pipeline to generate new data based on activities
+  * Monitor pipeline to generate new data based on monitor data

 The project can be used stand-alone by someone comfortable with the technologies used, or it could be extended with a GUI.